sanketvega/Spark-Notebooks/readme.md

 The dataset can be downloaded from the link : http://grouplens.org/datasets/movielens/1m/

-You are required to write a code Spark code in scala/python to get results for the
+You are required to write a code <b>Spark code in scala/python </b>to get results for the

 following questions,